 Carbon sequestration in soils has major benefits in addition to offsetting anthropogenic emissions from fossil fuel combustion, land use conversion, soil cultivation, continuous grazing and cement and steel manufacturing.
 Restoring soil carbon stores increases agronomic productivity and enhances global food security.
 Increasing the soil organic content enhances water holding capacity and creates a more drought tolerant agriculture – with less downstream flooding.
 There is a critical level of soil carbon that is essential to maximising the effectiveness of water and nutrient inputs.
 Global food security, especially for countries with fragile soils and harsh climate such as in sub-Saharan Africa and South Asia, cannot be achieved without improving soil quality through an increase in soil organic content.
 Wildlife flourishes on restored grazing land helping to halt biodiversity loss.
 Reversing soil carbon loss is a new green revolution where conventional agriculture is hitting a productivity barrier with exhausted soils and increasingly expensive inputs.

 Increased agricultural productivity, increased downstream processing and access to markets build local economies and global wealth.
 Economic growth provides resources for solving problems – conserving and restoring ecosystems, better sanitation and safer water, better health and education, updating the diesel fleet and other productive assets to emit less black carbon and reduce the health and environmental impacts, developing better and cheaper ways of producing electricity, replacing cooking with wood and dung with better ways of preparing food thus avoiding respiratory disease and again reducing black carbon emissions.
-A global program of agricultural soils restoration is the foundation for balancing the human ecology.
+A global program of agricultural soils restoration is a foundation for balancing the human ecology.